Sanaa: Education

-Sanaa is relatively well educated among Yemeni cities, and much more than the country as a whole.
+Sanaa is relatively well-educated among Yemeni cities, and much more than the country as a whole.
 Private education is highly desired by more affluent residents, but access to it is nowhere near as good as in other capital cities in the region.

-Each of Sanaa's districts has its own educational district, with several government schools in each one.
+Each of Sanaa's districts has its educational district, with several government schools in each one.

 The war in Yemen has severely affected education in Sanaa.
-After the internationally recognized government relocated the national bank from Sanaa to Aden in 2016, it stopped paying salaries to public-sector employees in Houthi-controlled areas.
+After the internationally recognised government relocated the national bank from Sanaa to Aden in 2016, it stopped paying salaries to public-sector employees in Houthi-controlled areas.
 Many teachers quit teaching because of this, and they were replaced by inexperienced volunteers.

-Sanaa University was established in 1970 with the goal of preparing Yemenis to work as teachers.
+Sanaa University was established in 1970 to prepare Yemenis to work as teachers.
 As of 1984 it remained the only higher education institute in Yemen.
 In that time its enrolment had grown from 68 students in 1970–71 to around 9,700 in 1983–84.
 During its early years, Sanaa University was largely financed by Kuwait, and most professors, administrators, and teaching materials came from Kuwait as well.
 As of the 1980s, most professors came from Ain Shams University in Cairo.
 At that time, 10% of students at the university were female.
 The university's academic year consists of two 18-week semesters as well as an 8-week summer session.
 As of 1984, instruction was in Arabic in all faculties except for the Faculty of Science, where it was done in English.
 The then-planned Faculties of Engineering and Medical Sciences were also planned to have instruction done in English.
 As of 1984, one in five freshmen at Sanaa University went on to graduate in four years (the statistic for students who graduated after more than four years was not given).